ScreenshotsCloud/screenshotscloud-ruby/README.md

 ## Perfect Screenshots Anywhere

-Get high quality screenshots using a real browser in seconds using our reliable CDN backed service
+Get high quality screenshots using a real browser in seconds using our reliable CDN backed API service

 ## Requirements